 - Mahmoud obtained his Bachelor of Laws (with honors degree) from Cairo University Faculty of Law in Egypt (2011).
-Additionally, Mahmoud pursued his first LL.M degree in International and Comparative Law from the University of Pittsburgh School of Law in the United States.
-Also, Mahmoud obtained two postgraduate diplomas in Administrative Law and Private Law from Cairo University and Ain-Shams University in Egypt, respectively.
-Also, Mahmoud obtained another LL.M degree in Rule of Law for Development from Loyola University Chicago School of Law.
+He pursued his first LL.M degree in International and Comparative Law from the University of Pittsburgh School of Law.
+He also holds another LL.M degree in Rule of Law for Development from Loyola University Chicago School of Law.

 Central European University